ATNIO/white_paper/english/white_paper.md

 ### Connecting Blockchain and A.I.

+#### Open platform

+ATN is an open and open-source platform that allows third-party developers to build applications that can connect and exchange with the services of the network.

 The first step in developing the ATN platform is to build a blockchain service that connects different AI services together to create a blockchain smart contract ecosystem for the benefit of users.
 We'll introduce the Dbot technology to provide quick access to AI services.

 The DBot technology is the first step to connect AI providers to AI consumers.
-You can find a video of our current progress [[ here | https://www.youtube.com/watch?v=rj1Rvjr4kxA]] and test it out.
+You can find a video of our current progress [here](https://www.youtube.com/watch?v=rj1Rvjr4kxA) and test it out.

 ### Universal account